jbengtsson/thor-scsi-lib/install.rst

 .. code:: shell

-   git submodule update --init --recursive
+   git submodule update --init

-*NB*: this command currently will pull a subrepository (`cmake4epics`).
-This repository currently does not support (llvm/clang).
-Thus build on MAC currently fails.
-A fix is currently worked on.

 Getting ready to build
 ----------------------

+Please install first gtpsa-cpp.
+Have a look to the installation instructions provided there.

-create a directory "build"
+Create a directory "build"

 .. code:: shell